Chart Color Schemes

 Upper Kedron - Ferny Grove shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 34.4%, significantly lower than the SA4 region average of 47.4%.
 Bachelor degrees are most common at 22.3%, followed by postgraduate qualifications (8.1%) and graduate diplomas (4.0%).
-Vocational credentials are prevalent, with 34.4% of residents aged 15+ holding such qualifications, including advanced diplomas (13.1%) and certificates (21.3%).
-Educational participation is high, with 32.7% of residents currently enrolled in formal education, comprising 12.0% in primary, 10.1% in secondary, and 5.3% in tertiary education.
+Vocational credentials are held by 34.4% of residents aged 15+, with advanced diplomas at 13.1% and certificates at 21.3%.
+Educational participation is high, with 32.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education